Are you interested in a program that requires a professional license in your state?

 Relocating will also likely impact your eligibility for licensure and requirements for reciprocity.
 The University of Colorado encourages you to inquire with the appropriate licensing board in your state (or the state where you intend to practice) in order to ask any questions regarding licensure and to confirm that you understand the requirements for licensure or reciprocity.

 If you have any questions, please contact the program or your academic advisor on the University of Colorado campus where you wish to enroll, or are currently a student.
-Should you need further assistance or are unsure where to direct your questions, you can also contact the Interim Assistant Director for State Authorization, Erika Swain at firstname.lastname@example.org.
+Should you need further assistance or are unsure where to direct your questions, you can also contact the Associate Director for State Authorization, Office of Academic Affairs, Erika Swain at firstname.lastname@example.org.